Zuplyx/latex-homework-class/README.md

 # LaTeX Homework Class

 ## What
 This is a LaTeX document class.
 That means you use it with `\documentclass{homework}` at the top of the document.
 It provides a document layout and some helper commands that make working with questions easy.
+This version has been adapted to be used in German and extended by the tikz library for the creation of node graphs.

 ## Installation
 Certainly the easiest way to start using this template is to copy the .cls file to your computer in the same directory as your LaTeX project directory.